Warning: don't connect the battery until you are SURE you've hooked

 increased the sensitivity of your FET circuit.
 It does this by increasing

 the capacitance between the FET gate and the source of the voltage signal.

 dry day it will

 respond to hair-combing from 20ft away.
-If a TV screen is present, the
+If an oldschool crt-style TV

 sensor will act weird (especially when people walk between the screen and

 the sensor.)
 The clip lead acts as an extra antenna, and the longer it

 is, the more sensitive the FET circuit becomes.

 7. FIELD DISTORTIONS